felixrieseberg/windows-development-environment/README.md

 A fresh Windows isn't entirely ready for modern development, but all the tools you need are available.
 A good terminal, popular bash tools, Git, a decent package manager - when properly setup, modern development on Windows can be a lot of fun.
 In particular, this document outlines how to configure your Windows in such a way that it can easily handle most development tasks usually run on a Mac OS X or a Linux distro.

 ## A Word about Ubuntu Linux on Windows
-:point_up: While [Bash on Windows](https://blogs.windows.com/windowsexperience/2016/04/06/announcing-windows-10-insider-preview-build-14316/) is still in development, it's an amazing tool that can make development a bit easier - especially when you're dealing with Bash scripts, Ruby, or Ubuntu binaries.
-I would currently (May 2016) not recommend it as a replacement for Git, Node, or Go - mostly because those tools are already pretty performant on Windows itself.
+:point_up: While [Bash on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/about) isn't perfect yet, it's an amazing tool that can make development a lot easier - especially when you're dealing with Bash scripts, Ruby, or Ubuntu binaries.
+I would currently (January 2017) not recommend it as a replacement for Git, Node, or Go - mostly because those tools are already pretty performant on Windows itself.
 However, they run just fine in Bash, so if you feel like moving most of your development over, go for it.
 Here's the how-to:

  * Ensure that you're running Windows 10 Anniversary Update (build 14311 and up)
  * Enable Developer Mode (Settings - Update & security > For developers)